 Compensation of our executive officers consists of four principal components: base salary, potential annual incentive bonus, long-term incentives, and post-employment compensation.
-Since we have been a public company, changes to base salary, awards of incentive bonuses and long-term incentive awards have been generally determined in connection with the regularly scheduled meeting of our Board of Directors in March of each year.
+Since we have been a public company, changes to base salary, awards of incentive bonuses and long-term incentive awards have been generally determined and made or paid, as appropriate, in connection with the regularly scheduled meeting of our Board of Directors in March of each year.
+However, for fiscal 2013, since the Company was seeking an increase to the share reserve for its 2010 Equity Incentive Plan (the "2010 Plan") and management wanted to preserve the remaining shares for potential new hires as the Company expanded its organizational capabilities, equity awards for the executive officers were delayed until June 2013 when stockholders had approved the amended 2010 Plan.

 Base Salary.
 As a general matter, the base salary for each executive officer is initially established through negotiation at the time the officer is hired, taking into account such officer's qualifications, experience, prior salary, and competitive market salary information for similar positions in the biotechnology industry.
-The base salaries of our executive officers are reviewed annually and adjustments to each executive officer's base salary is determined by an assessment of our company's performance, the financial position of the company, the performance of each executive officer against his individual job and functional area's responsibilities including, where appropriate, the impact of such performance on our company's business results, competitive market conditions for executive compensation for similar positions, and recognizing cost of living considerations.
+The base salaries of our executive officer's base salary is determined by an assessment of our company's performance, the performance of each executive officer against his individual job and functional area's responsibilities including, where appropriate, the impact of such performance on our company's business results, the financial position of the Company, competitive market conditions for executive compensation for similar positions, and recognizing cost of living considerations.
+From 2008 to 2012, including while the Company's -020 Study was underway in 2012, no adjustments were made to the executive's base salaries due to the Company's financial position, other than an adjustment to Mr. Baity's salary in 2010 when he first became a Named Executive Officer.
+For fiscal 2013, following the positive results of the -020 Study and the successful equity financing in late 2012, the salaries of the executive officers were increased to be in-line with the 50th percentile of salaries for similar positions in the comparable group identified by FW Cook.
+When the compensation program for fiscal 2013 was set in March of that year, the Company had not yet met with the FDA and established the expedited path to registration that was agreed to in April 2013.
+The Compensation Committee generally seeks to set executive salaries around the 50th percentile of the applicable comparable group.